Lexington Winter Invitational

 Aniruddha Weling Paradigm

-I'm a parent of a 10th-grade debater and I've judged PF debates since the 2017-18 season.
+I'm a parent of a debater and I've judged PF debates since the 2017-18 season.
 My evaluation is based on a combination of flow, delivery, and clarity of thought.

-I'm an engineer/scientist by trade so I value logic and data-driven arguments.
+I'm an engineer/scientist by trade so I value logic and data-driven arguments and quality over quantity.
 Rather than overwhelming me with numbers or debate jargon, extend a few well-researched warrants through your crossfires into your summary and final focus with clearly articulated impact.

-Please speak slowly and clearly, and maintain civility and courtesy, especially during crossfire.
-If you'd like me to vote on a particular claim, be sure to include it with appropriate evidence in your final focus.
+Please speak slowly and clearly, and maintain civility and courtesy, especially during crossfires.
+If you'd like me to vote on a particular claim, be sure to include it with appropriate evidence in your summary and final focus.

 Above all, enjoy the debate and good luck!